APPEAL PROCESS

 At the quiz

-question master alongside the relevant question.
-After the match ensure that your opponents are
+alongside the relevant question.
+After the match ensure that your opponents are aware of your intention to

-aware of your intention to contest the result and get a contact e-mail address from them.
-E-mail
+contest the result and get a contact e-mail address from them.
+E-mail addresses can also be found on the

-addresses can also be found on the relevant team’s contact details page.
+relevant team’s contact details page.

 After the quiz

-Your appeal should be sent to stockportquiz@hotmail.com and copied to your opponents, allowing
+Your appeal should be sent to stockportquiz@hotmail.com and copied to your opponents, allowing them

-found on the quiz league website.
+quiz league website.

 Your e-mail must include: